potetm/fusebox/README.md

   * eval-count
   * exec-duration-ms
   * the exception/failing value
-* `::success?` - (Optional) A function which takes a return value and determines whether it was successful.
+* `::retry/success?` - (Optional) A function which takes a return value and determines whether it was successful.
 If false, body is retried.
                        Defaults to `(constantly true)`.
                        If the retried code keeps returning non-truthy value, and not throw exceptions, the last result can be found in the exception's data under `::retry/val` key.

 There are a few functions in `com.potetm.fusebox.retry` that will help you write a `::retry/delay` fn: